 Advocacy Committee

-Chairs: Guillaume Boure, and Valeria Dávila
+Chairs: Guillaume Boure and Valeria Dávila

 AMIA recognizes that advocacy is essential in supporting the preservation of our media heritage and in championing a multiplicity of voices in the historical record.
 The Advocacy Committee aligns with AMIA’s mission in supporting public and professional education in relation to the preservation and use of moving image media, and furthering professional communication and collaboration.